- Home

 When you make the appointment for the scan, you will be given instructions to follow about how to prepare for the scan, including what you can eat and drink.

 Before the scan, you will be injected with a glucose solution containing a small amount of radioactive material.
 Cancer cells show up brighter on the scan because they take up more glucose solution than the normal cells do.
-You will be asked to sit very quietly for 30–90 minutes as the glucose spreads through your body, then you will be scanned.
-The scan itself will take around 30 minutes.
-Let your doctor know if you are claustrophobic as the scanner is a confined space.
+You will then be asked to sit very quietly or lie down for 30–90 minutes as the glucose spreads through your body.
+Then you will have the scan itself, which usually takes around 30 minutes.

-Medicare covers the cost of PET–CT scans for bowel cancer only in limited circumstances.
+Medicare will only cover the cost of a PET–CT scan for bowel cancer in limited circumstances.
 If this test is recommended, check with your doctor what you will have to pay.

 Learn more about PET-CT scans.

-If you are diagnosed with bowel cancer, the biopsy sample or the tissue removed during surgery will usually have more tests.
-Called molecular tests, they look for gene changes (mutations) and other features in the cancer cells that may be causing them to multiply and grow.
+If you are diagnosed with bowel cancer, the tissue removed during surgery will usually have more tests.
+Called genomic (or molecular) tests, they look for gene changes (mutations) and other features in the cancer cells that may cause them to multiply and grow.

-For example, some targeted therapy drugs do not work for people with a RAS gene mutation.
+Results can help decide which treatments may or may not work for you.
+Some targeted therapy drugs only work for people with a RAS gene mutation.
 Immunotherapy drugs also only work for people with a fault in the gene that helps the cell’s DNA repair itself (called mismatch repair or MMR genes).
-See Drug therapies for more details.

 → READ MORE: Bowel preparation before tests